 Barb and John McAlpine learned of St. Joseph’s Hospice after an acquaintance passed in 2015.
 Losing a child at any age is something no parent expects to endure, but Barb and John know this pain too well.
 Their son Brent suffered a brain aneurysm at age 25.

-Legacy Giving – Len and Ella Lesser Story
+Legacy Giving – Len and Ella Lesser’s Story

 Len and his wife, Ella, came to St. Joseph’s Hospice for a tour.
 The usual sterile antiseptic hospital odors have been replaced by the aroma of coffee, freshly baked muffins and chocolate chip cookies in the morning.

 Local business leader and President of May-McConville-Omni Insurance Brokers, Peter McConville, passed away at St. Joseph’s Hospice in June 2017.
-His brother, Shawn, shares the family’s experience within residential care and why they chose to give to St. Joseph’s Hospice in memory of Peter.
+His brother, Shawn, shares the family’s experience with hospice residence care and why they chose to give to St. Joseph’s Hospice in memory of Peter.

 I learned from my experiences that because our health care system understandably is focused on prevention and cure, hospice palliative care doesn’t always get the attention and the resources it deserves, and needs.
 That’s what drew me to support the amazing work of St. Joseph’s Hospice.